 With all of this in mind, astaxanthin has the potential to be helpful in reducing wrinkles and promoting anti-aging skin benefits by promoting collagen production in the skin.
 Two separate human trials, one consisting of women and one of men showed significant improvement in skin wrinkles, age spots, elasticity, skin texture, moisture content of corneocyte (the outermost layer of the epidermis) layer, and corneocyte condition.

 The central nervous system is also highly susceptible to oxidative stress and inflammation due to its high metabolic rate and energy use (your brain uses 25% of your entire body’s energy).
 This creates opportunities for cellular breakdown and decreased ability to regulate any dysfunctional cell development.

 An important thing to note is astaxanthin can penetrate the protective blood-brain-barrier – allowing it to bring its antioxidative benefits directly to the brain.
-Neurodegenerative diseases are often more difficult to treat due to this protective barrier preventing treatment to reach the brain.
-With astaxanthin’s ability to pass the blood-brain-barrier, there is a greater chance of its ability to help manage neurodegenerative disease.
+Neurodegenerative problems are often more difficult to treat due to this protective barrier preventing treatment to reach the brain.
+With astaxanthin’s ability to pass the blood-brain-barrier, there is a greater chance of its ability to help manage these issues.

 Not only does astaxanthin have anti-neuroinflammatory features, but it also promotes nerve cell regeneration.
-Nerve cell regeneration helps with central nervous system recovery after an injury and promotes brain injury healing.
-Astaxanthin does this by increasing gene expression of proteins that are involved in brain healing and repairing.
+Nerve cell regeneration helps with central nervous system recovery after an injury.
+Astaxanthin does this by increasing gene expression of proteins that are involved in brain health and repair.

 Astaxanthin For Eyes